The Shadows of Consumption

 “In The Shadows of Consumption, Peter Dauvergne tackles the often hidden consequences of globalization and consumption for the environment and for human health and well-being.
 He demonstrates how the worst of these consequences are displaced, often to the most marginalized sectors of global society, and discusses ways to cast light into the shadows of global economic development.
 This book will be essential reading for students and scholars, indeed anyone interested in understanding more about globalization and its impacts.”

-—Kate O'Neill, Department of Environmental Science, Policy and Management, University of California, Berkeley
+—Katherine M. O'Neill, College of Natural Resources, University of California, Berkeley

-—Peter Newell, Professor of Development Studies, University of East Anglia
+—Peter Newell, School of Development Studies, University of East Anglia

 Winner of the 2009 Gerald L. Young Book Award in Human Ecology given by the Society for Human Ecology.